 Make sure that your feet are always dry

 When your feet are kept wet for an extended period of time, the skin’s outer layer can absorb water and quickly becomes wrinkled – or worse, macerated.
-Exposing your feet to prolonged cold and wetness can also cause the loss of proper circulation and nerve function.
+Exposing it to prolonged cold and wetness can also cause the loss of proper circulation and nerve function.

 Now, when your feet get wet and don’t dry off properly, it could lead to athlete’s foot or immersion foot syndrome, which is commonly called as Trench’s foot.